-For its 2020 Forecast Improvement PlanFIP, AEMO's pproposes the following priority improvement initiatives, guided by the observations in the 2020 FAR listed in Section 2, for its 2020 Forecast Improvement Plan: are:
+For its 2020 Forecast Improvement Plan, AEMO's priority improvement initiatives, guided by the observations in the 2020 FAR listed in Section 2, are:

 - 1. Improve PV forecasts to minimise adverse impacts on consumption, demand, reliability and system security outcomes. - 2.
 Gain increased visibility and understanding of consumption drivers and trends through data analytics to improve forecast accuracy and improve the ability to explain forecast variance, for example due to COVID-19, from the insights. - 3.
-Better Improve representation of the forecast distribution of monthly maximum demand outcomes. - 4.
-Building improved understanding of emerging technologies, such as batteries and electric vehicles (EVs). - 4.5.
-Develop improved wind generation traces accounting for temperature cut-offs. - 5.6.
+Improve representation of the forecast distribution of monthly maximum demand outcomes. - 4.
+Build improved understanding of emerging technologies, such as batteries and electric vehicles (EVs). - 5.
+Develop improved wind generation traces accounting for temperature cut-offs. - 6.
 Improve modelling of inter-regional transmission element outage risk.